DaveManTheFirst/DavemanPage/README.md

 # DavemanPage
-This is supposed to be my homepage but, I was threatened at gunpoint to make it about my girlfriend's cat
+This is supposed to be my homepage but, I was threatened at gunpoint to make it about my girlfriend's cat.

 ## Hosting
 The website is now hosted via AWS S3 and AWS CloudFront for a uni project.
 A [shortened URL](https://3x7.de/davemanpage) was also created in this project.